 These are my travel journal ideas!
 Do you like to keep a travel diary while you’re traveling?
 If so, what’s your favorite method?

 Would you like to read more about writing a travel journal?
 I can highly recommend the book How to be a Travel Writer by Lonely Planet.
-If you’d also like to know more about travel photography, check out Lonely Planet’s Guide to Travel Photography.
+If you’d also like to know more about travel photography, check out The Enthusiast’s Guide to Travel Photography.